 Overview of Rhode Island Taxes

 Rhode Island has some of the highest property taxes in the nation.
-The state’s average effective property tax rate of 1.55% ranks as the 10th highest in the country.
+In fact, the state’s average effective property tax rate of 1.30% ranks as the 15th-highest in the country.

 Enter Your Location